mcclatchy-southeast/security_for_sale/readme.md

 ## Interactives
 Interactive motion graphics in the Security for Sale series were created by David Newcomb.
 [Read more about how he preprocessed the data to and created the maps here](https://github.com/mcclatchy/data-security-for-sale/tree/main).

+## Acknowledgments

+Security for Sale was reported and written by investigative reporters Payton Guion of The Charlotte Observer and Tyler Dukes of The News & Observer, with significant contributions from Observer growth reporter Gordon Rago.
+Additional reporting by News & Observer real estate reporter Mary Helen Moore.

+Art direction and animation by Sohail Al-Jamea | Illustrations by Rachel Handley | Design, development & interactive maps by David Newcomb

+Photos, drone footage and videos by McClatchy visual journalists Jeff Siner, Khadejeh Nikouye, Melissa Rodriquez, Travis Long, Julia Wall, Alex Slitz, Loumay Alesali, The' Pham and Scott Sharpe.

+Edited by Cathy Clabby, McClatchy Southeast investigations editor, and Adam Bell, Observer business and arts editor.

+A special thanks to the Pulitzer Center, which supported this project with a data journalism grant.